awbored/SecretTV-Playlist/README.md

 # 2023/10/24 - SecretTV Playlist 🎃🎃🎃

 Halloween season is started!
 We will return to our regular binge of Cousteau and Sagan in November!
-For long time viewers there will be some reruns!
 Throughout October we will find different Halloween specials and a movie!

 We will run a marathon when we get closer to Halloween.